 THE RAINBOW IN INDIAN CINEMA – LGBTQ and their Representation

 Significant queer representation in Indian cinema was not a reality until a few years back.
-Thanks to Article 377 after which many mainstream and commercial filmmakers have taken it to their shoulders to normalize queer norms and spread the idea to a larger section of the community.
+Thanks to the addition of Article 377 to the Indian Constitution, after which many mainstream and commercial filmmakers have taken it to their shoulders to normalize queer norms and spread the idea to a larger section of the community.
 Way before the article was passed, films on LGBTQ were still made in many languages, which however got recognition only during film festivals and awards.
-They failed to give a significant representation to the community and fight the social taboo.
+These failed to give a significant reach to the community and fight the social taboo.

 Movies on lesbians are much rare than gay movies.
-But the few movies that were made, did get discussed a lot and reached a good number.
+But the few movies that were made, did get discussed a lot and got a good reach.
 Dating back to the 80s, Malayalam film Randu Penkuttikal(1978) starring Shobana can be cited as the oldest movie to explore lesbianism.
 Hindi film Ek Ladki Ko Dekha Toh Aisa Laga(2019) was the most recent commercial movie to reflect on this sensitive issue.
-You would not expect glamorous and fashion icon Sonam Kapoor to take up such a challenging and kind of controversial role.
+You would not expect a glamorous fashionista like Sonam Kapoor to take up such a challenging and kind of controversial role.

 It’s good to see young actors taking an effort in destroying this social stigma that is prevalent in our society.